morzan1001/forward_auth_grpc_plugin/README.md

 - `tokenHeader`: The name of the header that contains the authentication token.
 - `useTLS`: Setting whether the authentication service should be called using tls
 - `caCertPath`: If an internal CA is used, the certificate can be specified here.
-- `serviceCertPath`: If a self-signed certificate is used, the server certificate can be specified here.
-- `serviceKeyPath`: If a self-signed certificate is used, the server key can be entered here.

 #### TLS